cython/cython/docs/src/userguide/source_files_and_compilation.rst

     Copy the original source code line by line into C code comments in the generated code file to help with understanding the output.
     This is also required for coverage analysis.

 ``cpp_locals`` (True / False)
     Make C++ variables behave more like Python variables by allowing them to be "unbound" instead of always default-constructing them at the start of a function.
 See :ref:`cpp_locals directive` for more detail.

+``legacy_implicit_noexcept`` (True / False)
+    When enabled, ``cdef`` functions will not propagate raised exceptions by default.
+Hence, the function will behave in the same way as if declared with `noexcept` keyword.
+See :ref:`error_return_values` for details.
+Setting this directive to ``True`` will cause Cython 3.0 to have the same semantics as Cython 0.x.
+This directive was solely added to help migrate legacy code written before Cython 3.
+It will be removed in a future release.

 .. _configurable_optimisations: